Trivernis/snekdown/README.md

 ignored-imports = ["style.css"]         # those files won't get imported
 included-stylesheets = ["style2.css"]   # stylesheets that should be included
-included-configs = []                   # other metadata files that should be included included-bibliography = ["nextbib.toml"]# bibliography that should be included
+included-configs = []                   # other metadata files that should be included included-bibliography = ["mybib.toml"]  # bibliography that should be included included-glossary = ["myglossary.toml"] #glossary that sould be included
 ```

 The `[Section]` keys are not relevant as the structure gets flattened before the values are read.